rnixx/chronotope/README.rst

 0.7 (unreleased)
 ----------------

+- Cast float columns in search_locations in order to make location search work on lat/lon.
+  [rnix]

 - Change datatype of facility exists_from and exists_to fields from datetime to string.
 Exact date is not always known so a user may enter just a year.
   [rnix]